-- Felony assault (such as assault with a dangerous weapon, assault with intent to cause serious bodily harm, or assault while committing another crime). - Robbery (theft of something from a person's immediate actual possession). - Possession of a firearm; possession of a knife that is longer than three inches or a switchblade. - Manufacturing, sale or possession with intent to distribute of a schedule I, II or III controlled substance (not including simple possession of 8 ounces or less of marijuana). - Malicious destruction of property causing more than \$1,000 damage. - Bomb threat.
+- Felony assault (such as assault with a dangerous weapon, assault with intent to cause serious bodily harm, or assault while committing another crime). - Robbery (theft of something from a person's immediate actual possession). - Possession of a firearm; possession of a switchblade (spring loaded) knife; possession of a knife that is longer than three inches with intent to use the knife unlawfully against another person.
+Note: any materials confiscated by GEC under this provision will be turned over to the police. - Manufacturing, sale or possession with intent to distribute of a schedule I, II or III controlled substance (not including simple possession of 8 ounces or less of marijuana).
+Note: any materials confiscated by GEC under this provision will be turned over to the police. - Malicious destruction of property causing more than \$1,000 damage. - Bomb threat.